diaspora/diaspora/README.markdown

     sudo gem install serve
 3. Run <code>rake preview</code> to build the site and preview it in a local webserver.

-You'll want to change some settings, so check out the [Setup & Configurations wiki page](http://wiki.github.com/imathis/octopress/setup-configuration)
+You'll want to change some settings, so check out the wiki for [Setup & Configurations](http://wiki.github.com/imathis/octopress/setup-configuration).

 ## Usage
 Octopress is almost like a front-end for Jekyll.
 It provides some really handy rake tasks and automation to make blogging as simple as possible.
 With Octopress you can: